rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 ---

-You can find the examples below in the [examples](https://github.com/rancher-sandbox/cOS-toolkit/tree/master/examples) folder.
+You can find the examples below in the [examples](https://github.com/rancher/elemental-toolkit/tree/master/examples) folder.

 ## From standard images

-Besides using the `cos-toolkit` toolchain, it's possible to create standard container images which are consumable by the vanilla `cOS` images (ISO, Cloud Images, etc.) during the upgrade and deploy phase.
+Besides using the `elemental-toolkit` toolchain, it's possible to create standard container images which are consumable by the vanilla `cOS` images (ISO, Cloud Images, etc.) during the upgrade and deploy phase.

 An example of a Dockerfile image can be:

-{{<githubembed repo="rancher-sandbox/cos-toolkit" file="examples/standard/Dockerfile" lang="Dockerfile">}}
+{{<githubembed repo="rancher/elemental-toolkit" file="examples/standard/Dockerfile" lang="Dockerfile">}}

 While the config file:

-{{<githubembed repo="rancher-sandbox/cos-toolkit" file="examples/standard/conf/luet.yaml" lang="yaml">}}
+{{<githubembed repo="rancher/elemental-toolkit" file="examples/standard/conf/luet.yaml" lang="yaml">}}

 We can just run docker to build the image with